Japan's Exceptional Service! Most Used Taxi App GO

 Norikura Plateau

 Norikura Plateau is located south of the Hida Mountains, otherwise known as the Northern Alps.
-The snowy season is long, which makes it possible for travelers to enjoy skiing, snowboarding, and other snow activities.
+A long snowy season makes it possible for travelers to enjoy skiing, snowboarding, and other activities.

 snowshoes